toeb83/testneu/README.md

 This docu helps you to:

-* UUnderstand the source code
+* Understand the source code
+ * Get in touch with me
+ * Nothing more

 ## Step 2